-We next investigate the behaviour of the ensemble beyond the clustering transitions, i.e. for $\alpha > \alpha_1(N)$, where (9) no longer reproduces the correct loop density.
-For the 2-regular case, the only loopy structure that can exist inside a graph is an isolated cycle, therefore it is possible for (18) to be exact asymptotically.
-For other degree
+We next investigate the behaviour of the ensemble beyond the clustering transitions, i.e. for $\alpha > \alpha_1(N)$, where (9) no longer reproduces the correct three-cycle density.
+For the two-regular case, the only three-cycle that can exist inside a graph is an isolated cycle, therefore it is possible for (18) to be exact asymptotically.
+For other degree distributions, many other cycle structures can appear in a graph.
+As we will show, it seems that structures with strongly interacting triangles dominate entropically.
+Therefore the statistics of different local structures needs to be taken into account, making (9) insufficient to describe the ensemble for all values of α .